jrogu/mlops_learning/README.md

 They are stored in docker volume, they are not erased after stopping docker.

 # TODO
+- Make it possible to train your own model and use them inside app
 - add more tests
 - adjust github actions/makefile to recent major changes in code